 - You may specify a list of accounts and Twilio Support will pull all users associated with those accounts.

-Based on the prefered method, Twilio will provide a list of users that it will enable SSO for.
+Based on the preferred method, Twilio will provide a list of users that it will enable SSO for.
 You must review the list and ensure that these users exist within your Identity Provider.

 If an employee is using an alias that does not exist within your IdP, we may not be able to enable SSO for that user’s account.

 Once you have reviewed the final list of users, we can enable SSO for those users in the Console.
 You must ensure that your IdP is also appropriately configured to allow access to the Twilio application.

 Before Twilio enforces SSO we recommend that you inform these employees that they will be logging into Twilio via their IdP.
 Once you give us the go ahead, we will start enforcing SSO for the specified users.